georgek2/Decision_Tree/README.md

   + Imputing only the columns with not soo many missing values.
   + Cardinality is simply the number of unique entries in a categorical column.

+  > Model using Pipelines.

+   + Pipelines are better than manually imputing missing values as well as encoding the categorical variables.
+   + Just declear the preprocessing steps: Set imputation strategies and the encoding to use.
+   + Then, declare a preprocessor that bundles all the preprocessing steps.
+   + Declare a pipeline that bundles the preprocessing steps and modelling altogether.
+   + Feed the unpreprocessed training and validation sets to this pipeline.
+   + Make predictions with it and valuate its performance.